TeamShadow/Tutorials/tutorials/source/exceptions.rst

 First, ignore the ``main()`` method and look at **Lines 47-61**.
 Here we see 3 methods: ``burnFood()``, ``runOut()``, and ``measureMistake()``.
 These methods represent 3 different actions you could take to ruin your cooking, so it makes sense that each of these methods throws a corresponding exception (defined above).
 If you simply called ``burnFood()`` in the ``main()`` method, you would get an exception with the message "Oh no!
 You have burned the food!", and the program would terminate.
 This is not very useful, especially if you want the program to keep running.

-Wouldn’t it be better if you got a warning that you were about to burn your food or run out of ingredients?
+Wouldn't it be better if you got a warning that you were about to burn your food or run out of ingredients?
 This is where the **try-catch** block comes in.
 The syntax is as follows:

 .. code-block:: shadow